hafez-ahmad/R-markdown-article-class/README.md

 Three scripts
 1. Data Preprocessing.R
-This contains all preprocessing related code.
+This contains all preprocessing related code. a.data extraction, and formating
+ b.Atmospheric correction
+ c.
+DN to Top of Reflectance,to land surface temperature

 2. Data analysis Classification and Mapping.R
 This contains all data analysis, land cover classification and mapping related code.
 3. R Reproducible Scientific Article.Rmd